|

 remain with their egg capsules until they hatch.
 The eggs are at first

-white and turn dark grey as they mature.
+white or yellow and turn dark grey as they mature.
 Some large cowries can live

 for 10 years, while smaller one for 2-3 years.